 \subsection{Boundary Conditions}

-Since the mode frequency $\omega$ is unknown, we must apply three boundary conditions to solve equations \ref{eq:ODEs}.
-For our simple neutron star model, we assume the crust is stiff and cannot sustain oscillations.
-At the ocean floor we apply the condition
+{In this work, we solve equations \ref{eq:PDEs} assuming the mode is entirely confined to the ocean.
+For this simple case, oscillations do not penetrate into the crust.} At the ocean floor we apply the condition

 This is the same condition applied by \cite{1995ApJ...449..800B} to solve for deep ocean $g$-modes.
-Though we use an unstratified neutron star model for simplicity and do not find g-modes, we assume the ocean modes do not penetrate below the ocean due to the rigidity of neutron star crusts \citep{2009PhRvL.102s1102H}.
 At the surface of the ocean we apply the condition $\Delta p=0$ \citep{1988ApJ...325..725M, 1994MNRAS.270..611L}.
 In our variables, this becomes

 Additionally, so that we can find the functional form of the oscillation modes, we apply a normalization condition at the surface of the ocean,